Bill Musgrave: College career

-Musgrave accepted a football scholarship from the University of Oregon, at a time when the school had only four winning seasons in the last 22 years and hadn't been invited to a bowl game since 1963.
+Musgrave accepted a football scholarship from the University of Oregon, at a time when the school had only four winning seasons in the last 22 years and had not been invited to a bowl game since 1963.
 He became a starter as a freshman, leading his team to a No. 16 national ranking, including wins against USC and Washington.

-As a sophomore, he helped Oregon achieve a top-20 ranking and a 6–1 record, until breaking his collarbone against Arizona State University.
-The team went winless in the last 4 games.
+As a sophomore, Musgrave helped Oregon achieve a top-20 ranking and a 6–1 record, until breaking his collarbone against Arizona State University.
+The team went winless in the last four games.

-As a junior, he posted 3,081 passing yards, 22 touchdowns and 16 interceptions.
+As a junior, Musgrave recorded 3,081 passing yards, 22 touchdowns, and 16 interceptions.
 Against BYU, he passed for a then school-record 489 yards, combining with Cougars quarterback Ty Detmer who tallied 470 passing yards, to set an NCAA record for passing yardage in a game by two players.

-As a senior, he was named team MVP, first-team All-conference quarterback, GTE Academic All-American of the Year, and earned a Scholar-Athlete Award by the National Football Foundation and Hall of Fame.
-In his final game he injured his shoulder in the fourth quarter against UCLA, only to return and throw a 16-yard touchdown pass with 2:10 remaining for a 28–24 win.
+As a senior, Musgrave was named team MVP, first-team All-conference quarterback, GTE Academic All-American of the Year, and earned a Scholar-Athlete Award by the National Football Foundation and Hall of Fame.
+In his final game, Musgrave injured his shoulder in the fourth quarter against UCLA, only to return and throw a 16-yard touchdown pass with 2:10 remaining for a 28–24 victory.

-He was a four-year starter at quarterback and a three-year team captain, while leading the Oregon to its first bowl game in 26 years and to back-to-back bowl appearances for the first time in school history.
-He finished with 8,343 passing yards, a 57.4 passing percentage, 60 touchdowns and 40 interceptions.
+Musgrave was a four-year starter at quarterback and a three-year team captain, while leading Oregon to its first bowl game in 26 years and to back-to-back bowl appearances for the first time in school history.
+He finished his collegiate career with 8,343 passing yards, a 57.4 passing percentage, 60 touchdowns, and 40 interceptions.
 Musgrave finished as the school's all-time leader in passing yards and total offense, until being broken by Marcus Mariota in 2014.
 He set 15 passing records, while his 60 career passing touchdowns and 8,343 career yardage ranked second only to John Elway in Pacific-10 Conference history.

-In 1996, he was inducted into the Colorado High School Activities Association Hall of Fame.
-In 2000, he was inducted into the University of Oregon Athletics Hall of Fame.
+In 1996, Musgrave was inducted into the Colorado High School Activities Association Hall of Fame.
+Four years later, he was inducted into the University of Oregon Athletics Hall of Fame.